baethon/kex/README.md

 Kex uses naming conventions taken from Lucid, or Eloquent:

-- table name is a snake_case version of pluralized model name (e.g. `users`)
+- the table name is a snake_case version of the pluralized model name (e.g. `users`)
 - the primary key is always `id`
-- foreign keys (used in relations) are snake_case version of table name (in singular form) postfixed with `_id` (e.g. `user_id`)
+- foreign keys (used in relations) are snake_case version of a table name (in singular form) postfixed with `_id` (e.g. `user_id`)
-- pivot table are a snake_case version of related table names (in singular form) joined in alphabetical order (e.g. `tag_user`)
+- the pivot table is a snake_case version of related table names (in singular form) joined in alphabetical order (e.g. `tag_user`)

-The naming can be altered using the configuration objects passed to the model.
+The naming is fully customizable.

-## But... why?
+## Motivation

-That's a great question!
-I've worked with a few Node ORMs.
-All of them have some problems.
-With my recent project, I used one of them.
-Quickly it became a problem.
-I decided to switch to a different one.
-Even worse.
-Then, a good mentor suggested that maybe I should use raw queries?
-Nah!
-Wait, Knex is very close to "raw".
-It has a nice migrations manager and a powerful query builder.
-It was a good choice.
+Full-blown ORMs offer fantastic features.
+Yet sometimes, it might be overkill for your application.
+What I needed is a customizable DBAL which wouldn't make too much magic behind the scenes.
+I wanted something like Knex, yet a little more robust.

-With this experience in mind I started to wonder - do I need an ORM?
-Do I _want_ an ORM?
-No!
-However, what I miss in Knex are the things which I love in Lucid, or Eloquent - scopes, relations, extensions, and some conventions.
-Kex tries to bring those concepts to Knex, but limit them only to queries.
-There won't be any active-record models and no hydration.
-Just queries and ways to manipulate them.
+Kex gives you the feeling of an ORM.
+However, it makes sure not to interfere with your work.
+Build a query and fetch the results.
+That's all.
+Don't worry about hydrated objects, results collections, or anything like that.

 ## Testing

 The test suite is a combination of unit tests and integration tests.
-The latter use by default a SQLite database, however you can (and sometimes must) choose a different database backend.
+The latter use by default an SQLite database, however, you can (and sometimes must) choose a different database backend.

 To run tests: